mlambert125/new-java-curriculum/content/springboot-2/_index.md

 allows us to store and retrieve java objects from a database without writing any SQL queries.
 It provides a generic data access framework that works with any database that has a JDBC driver.

+You may be wondering how a database fits into the way that we have been using the Spring Boot framework so far.
+You'll recall that in the previous lesson, we learned about the MVC pattern.
+In short, Spring Boot JPA lets us store our model instances in a database, so that they can persist beyond the life of a single request and even to live between restarts of the application or the computer/server that the application is running on.

+In order to accomplish this, we are going to expand our Spring Boot application by:

+1. Adding Spring Data JPA to our project.
+2. Annotating our model classes for storage in the database, and adding an id field to each class to act as the primary key.
+3. Adding a new kind of class to our project called a repository that will be in charge of storing and retrieving our model instances to and from the database.
-In this lesson, we will learn how to add Spring Data JPA to a Spring Boot application, create a repository interface for an entity, and use the repository to perform CRUD operations on the entity.
-We will also learn how to use the repository in a controller to provide RESTful APIs for interacting with the entity.
+4. Using the repository in our controller to provide RESTful APIs for interacting with the data.

 There is a lot to cover in this lesson, so let's get started!